rvrnjn594/high-level-design/03-abstraction/03-spectrum-of-consistency-models.md

  However, sequential consistency doesn't ensure that the writes are visible instantaneously or in the same order as they occurred according to some global clock.

 > Example:
-> In social networking applications, we usually don't care about the order in which some o four friends' posts appear.
+> In social networking applications, we usually don't care about the order in which some of four friends' posts appear.
 However, we still anticipate a single friend's posts to appear in the correct order in which they were created.
 >
 > Similarly, we expect our friends' comment in a post to display in the order that they were submitted.
 The sequential consistency model captures all of these qualities.